wragge/dfat-documents-web/_volumes/volume-27-australia-and-the-united-kingdom-1960-1975/124-submission-no-996-mcewen-to-cabinet.md

 ---
+doc_date: '1961-02-09'
+doc_num: 124
+doc_order: 124
+naa_refs:
+- naa_barcode: 946427
+  naa_control_symbol: C3368 PART 1
+  naa_series: A4940
+  reference: '[NAA: A4940, C3368 PART 1]'
-title: "124 SUBMISSION NO. 996, MCEWEN TO CABINET"
+title: SUBMISSION NO. 996, MCEWEN TO CABINET
-volume: "Volume 27: Australia and the United Kingdom, 1960–1975"
+vol_full_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
-doc_id: 9989
 vol_id: 27
-doc_date: 1961-02-09
+vol_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
 ---

-# 124 SUBMISSION NO. 996, MCEWEN TO CABINET

-NAA: A4940, C3368 PART 1

 Canberra, 9 February 1961

 Secret

  ****

 The Possible Association of the United Kingdom with the
 European Economic Community

-The last report to Cabinet on developments relating to the possible association of the United Kingdom with the European Economic Community (EEC) was submitted in September, 1959.1
+The last report to Cabinet on developments relating to the possible association of the United Kingdom with the European Economic Community (EEC) was submitted in September, 1959.[1](#f1)

 2\.
 This is a subject which can have most important implications for our trade with the United Kingdom.
 Excluding wool and metals it might be said that if the United Kingdom achieved some form of association with the EEC some £150 million or 60% of our total exports to the United Kingdom could be affected, according to the nature of the arrangement.